Key Stage 4

 - Understanding external influences on business

-In Year 11 we will gradually study how businesses grow, the key functions or departments in a business, then look into the influences from the world that surrounds them.
+In Year 11 students will study how businesses grow and the key functions or departments in a business, then look into the influences from the world that surrounds them.

 - Growing the business